Take your natural curiosity, combine it with your interest in Maths, Science or Technology and use your imagination to design and build the future.

 The requirement for this course is successful completion of BTEC Level 3 National Extended Diploma in a related Engineering subject area with overall award profile of DDM to include a minimum of 9 unit distinctions.
 Also requires a minimum Merit in a unit of Applied or Further Mathematics and a Merit in a unit of Mechanical Technology or Mechanical Principles.

-The Faculty of Computing and Engineering accept combinations of A Levels, BTEC Subsidiary Diploma/National Extended Certificate and BTEC National Diploma.
+The Faculty of Computing, Engineering and the Built Environment accept combinations of A Levels, BTEC Subsidiary Diploma/National Extended Certificate and BTEC National Diploma.
 For further information on the requirements for this course please contact Faculty admissions staff by T: +44 (0)28 9036 6305 or E: email@example.com.

 Entry equivalences can also be viewed in the online prospectus at http://www.ulster.ac.uk/apply/entrance-requirements/equivalence.